varunsingh-gslab/secure_django/README.md

   ```ruby
   Rails.application.config.filter_parameters += [:credit_card_number, :password, :username, :login]
   ```

+- Log all successful and failed login attempts and password reset attempts (check out [Authtrail](https://github.com/ankane/authtrail) if you use Devise)

+- Notify users of password changes, notify users of email address changes - send an email to both the old and new address

 - Protect sensitive data at rest with a library like [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) and possibly [KMS Encrypted](https://github.com/ankane/kms_encrypted).
 Further if necessary, keep rotating the keys/hash/salts used for encryption, keep track of latest encryption algorithms and their implementation libraries